MatthijsKamstra/haxejs/intro.md

 But that website is no more.
 I already started with HaxeNode and it seems fitting to also document HaxeJS.
 So I decided to get some of that back.
 Based upon the information from the old site and my own need to document this.

 I hope this will help.
-If you think so, why not help with [contribution](contribute.md) to this document.
+If you think so, why not help with [contribution](contribute.md) to this tutorial site.

 ###How will this help me?